cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     PROVIDER_SERVICE_SERVICE_HOST=172.21.12.109
     PROVIDER_SERVICE_SERVICE_PORT=8081

-Just to be sure, we can delete all the pods to ensure they are all aware of these environment variables.
+The provider and account pods also need to be more aware of their environments.
+Since the services were created after those pods, they must also be respawned in order to be aware of service names.
+We can delete all the pods to ensure they are all aware of these environment variables.
+They will respawn after just a moment since the deployment still exists.

     ```
     kubectl delete pods --all